thunderseethe/thunderseethe.github.io/content/posts/type-inference.md

   Ok((typed_ast, TypeScheme { unbound, ty }))
 }
 ```
 Our function even divides cleanly into our phases.
-We generate a set of constraints, solve them into a substitution, and then apply our substitution.
+We generate a set of constraints, solve them into a substitution, and apply our substitution.

 We've done it!
 We can infer types for a simple language now.
 There's a ton we can do to make this more performant or infer more powerful types, but all of that can wait for another day.
 This is a great MVP that we can start playing around with, and in the future we can start extending it with the fancy features we'd like our language to support.
 Best of all we didn't get stuck endlessly fiddling with our parser.
 Type driven design has allowed us to escape the orbital decay of parser generator bike-shedding.